mHealthTechnologies/mHealthDroid/README.md

 To make the online knowledge inference, it is necessary to define the features to be extracted.
 The classification model and the class attribute must be defined as well.
 The previous section, Offine knowledge inference, shows how to do it.
-In order to execute the knowledge inference as a sequence, all the steps are dened under one function:
+In order to execute the knowledge inference as a sequence, all the steps are defined under one function:

 ``` java
 dpm.inferenceOnline(2, sensorsAndDevices, null, 0, 1);
 ```